If you know…

 -dilatation of the urinary tract system–i.e. ureters

-– on laboratory test your sodium level, calcium level , uric acid level, and creatinine levels all fall about 10% below normal.
-Then rises back towards pre-pregnant level near term.
+– on laboratory test your sodium level, calcium level, uric acid level, and creatinine levels all fall about 10% below normal.
+Then rises back towards the normal level near term.

-- One should not have normal to elevated blood pressure by the time they are at second or third trimester.
-Chronic hypertension which is BP >140/90 before 20 weeks of pregnancy usual have normal labs manage successfully with blood pressure medications.
+- One should not have normal to elevated blood pressure by the time they are in the second or third trimester.
+Chronic hypertension which is BP >140/90 before 20 weeks of pregnancy usual has normal labs manage successfully with blood pressure medications.
 Eclampsia >140/90, pre-eclampsia 140-160/90-110.
-These usually occur second trimester require more aggressive control with early delivery of the baby.
+These usually occur in the second trimester require more aggressive control with the early delivery of the baby.

-- One should not have urinary tract infections or pass gravel develope kidney stones.
-These type of infections can sometimes lead to pre-term labor.
-And the increase in size of the ureters during pregnancy may aid in stone passage.
+- One should not have urinary tract infections or pass gravel nor develop kidney stones.
+These types of infections can sometimes lead to pre-term labor.
+And the increase in size of the ureters during pregnancy may aid in the stone passing.

 - One should not go into heart failure.